The Crowding-out Effects of Bank Money Creation

-Keywords: investment crowding-out, bank money creation, money multiplier, size of the banking sector, deposit market competition
+Keywords: investment crowding-out, bank money creation, money multiplier, size of the banking sector, deposit market competition, economic growth

 JEL Classification: E51, G21, G28